MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 }
 ```

 Save the file.
-The project won't build to completion at the moment.
-But rebuild the project anyway, in order to regenerate the source code files in which the **MainPage** runtime class is implemented (`\Bookstore\Bookstore\Generated Files\sources\MainPage.h` and `MainPage.cpp`).
-To get a clean build, you'll need to copy the accessor stubs for the **MainViewModel** property out of the generated files and into `\Bookstore\Bookstore\MainPage.h` and `MainPage.cpp`.
+The project won't build to completion at the moment, but building now is a useful thing to do because it regenerates the source code files in which the **MainPage** runtime class is implemented (`\Bookstore\Bookstore\Generated Files\sources\MainPage.h` and `MainPage.cpp`).
+So go ahead and build now.
+The build error you can expect to see at this stage is **'MainViewModel': is not a member of 'winrt::Bookstore::implementation::MainPage'**.

+If you omit the include of `BookstoreViewModel.idl` (see the listing of `MainPage.idl` above), then you'll see the error **expecting \< near "MainViewModel"**.

+To resolve the error that we expect to see, you'll now need to copy the accessor stubs for the **MainViewModel** property out of the generated files and into `\Bookstore\Bookstore\MainPage.h` and `MainPage.cpp`.

 To `\Bookstore\Bookstore\MainPage.h`, add a private member to store the view model.
 Note that the property accessor function (and the member m_mainViewModel) is implemented in terms of **Bookstore::BookstoreViewModel**, which is the projected type.
 The implementation type is in the same project (compilation unit), so we construct m_mainViewModel via the constructor overload that takes `nullptr_t`.
 Also remove the **MyProperty** property.